Digital China Lab

-The Digital China Lab is a research program in the Centre for Culture and Technology (CCAT) within the Faculty of Humanities at Curtin University.
+The Digital China Lab is a program in the Centre for Culture and Technology (CCAT) within the Faculty of Humanities at Curtin University.

 Professor Michael Keane

 Michael’s key research interests are digital transformation in China; East Asian cultural and media policy; and creative industries and cultural export strategies in China and East Asia.